Dida knew how to pick the right vegetables for dinner.

 The warmth of ‘ma’.

-She finds patterns wherever she goes
+She finds patterns wherever she goes.

-To the kitchen, in the dark of soot
+In the kitchen, in the dark of soot

 While telling fish from bone.